 First-line treatments for UI can include:

 - training your bladder to hold urine for longer periods of time

-    - pelvic floor muscle exercises
+- doing pelvic floor muscle exercises

-    In some cases, your doctor may recommend using a medical device, such as a

-    urethral insert or vaginal pessary, to help support your bladder and prevent
+In some cases, your doctor may recommend using a medical device, such as a urethral insert or vaginal pessary, to help support your bladder and prevent leakage.

-    leakage.

-    Interventional therapies may also be beneficial:
+Interventional therapies may also help:

-    - bulking material injections around your urethra to keep it closed and
+- bulking material injections around your urethra to keep it closed and reduce leakage

-    reduce leakage